-1.2 Acronis True Image Home 2011 installation
+1.2 Acronis True Image Home 2012 installation

-Installing Acronis True Image Home 2011
+Installing Acronis True Image Home 2012

-To install Acronis True Image Home 2011:
+To install Acronis True Image Home 2012:

 - 1. Run the setup file.
-Before starting the setup process, Acronis True Image Home 2011 will check for the newer build on the Web site.
+Before starting the setup process, Acronis True Image Home 2012 will check for a newer build on the Web site.
 If there is one, the newer version will be offered for installation. - 2.
-In the install menu, click on the Install Acronis True Image Home 2011 to launch the installation procedure. - 3.
+In the install menu, click Install to start the installation procedure. - 3.
 Read and accept the terms of the license agreement in the License Agreement window. - 4.
 Read the participation terms and decide whether you want to participate in the Acronis Customer Experience Program. - 5.
-In the Serial Number window: - Enter the serial number Type, or copy and paste the serial number in the text box.
+In the Serial number window, enter a serial number for the full or trial version.
+Type or copy and paste the serial number in the text box.